Rajpratik71/Mininet-wiki/VM-Creation-Notes.md

 1. Created a new VM `mininet-vm` in VMware using the Ubuntu 12.10 server amd64 image with easy install, and `mininet` for all user information and passwords.

-2. Customized it by increasing the memory to 1536 MB.
+2. Customized it by increasing the memory to 1536 MB and naming it `mininet-vm`

 3. Booted VM and let easy install complete (~5min)